exonum/exonum-doc/src/advanced/consensus/consensus.md

 - On the commit stage validators ensure that they achieved the same state after addition of new transactions

+If the Byzantine node sends out proposals with different transaction order to different nodes, the nodes do not spend time checking the order and applying transactions in the prevote stage.
+A different transaction order will be detected when comparing block_hash received in the prevote messages from other nodes and block_hash received in the proposal message.

-This split of work helps reduce the negative impact of byzantine nodes on the overall system performance.
+So, this split of work helps reduce the negative impact of byzantine nodes on the overall system performance.

 ### Requests Algorithm